Mealman1551/ArchivedDataCodec/README.md

 ---

+## ADC Core Util

-ADC Core Utils are for OEM manufacturers or people who only want to open a `.adc` file:
+ADC Core Util are for OEM manufacturers or people who only want to open a `.adc` file:

 [ADC-Core-Util](https://github.com/The-ADC-Archiver-Project/ADC-Core-Util)

 ---

-### Syncing to GitLab

-Syncing to GitLab is done via the [gitlab-sync.yml](https://github.com/Mealman1551/ADC/blob/main/.github/workflows/gitlab-sync.yml) file in `/.github/workflows/gitlab-sync.yml`

 ## Notes